sheenanick/movies/README.md

 * Open Android Studio.
 * Select 'Open an existing Android Studio project' and find the cloned repository.

+## Setup

+Requesting an API Key:
+* Sign up or login to your [The Movie Database](https://www.themoviedb.org) account.
+* You can apply for an API key by clicking the 'API' link from the left hand sidebar within your account page.

+In Android Studio:
+* Create a file called `gradle.properties` in the root directory of the project.
+* Save the API key in this new file, setting it equal to `ApiKey = "<your key goes here>"` .

 ## Running / Development

-* Create a virtual device in Android studio and run the application.
+* Create a virtual device in Android Studio and run the application.
+<br>- OR -
-* Or connect an android device to your computer and run the application on the device.
+* Connect an Android device to your computer and run the application on the device.

 ## Support and Contact Details